Search results for:

-This article is intended to provide guidance on how to set-up or change the PHP timezone for Linux based services here at Hostwinds; setting and/or editing through cPanel, WHM or commands within Linux.
+This guide is intended to guide how to set up or change the PHP timezone for Linux-based services here at Hostwinds, setting and/or editing through cPanel, WHM, or commands within Linux.

 Step 1: Log into your cPanel account (How to log into cPanel)

 Step 2: Select File Manager

 Step 3: Select Settings and make sure Show Hidden Files is checked, then click Save.